notwa/lips/NOTES.md

 attempts to parse and evaluate constant expressions.

-### pass 4

-expands pseudo-instructions, including the inferrence of implied registers.

-pseudo-instructions are defined in `overrides.lua`. overrides act as extensions to the Preproc class;
-they are passed Preproc's `self`. this keeps boilerplate out of `overrides.lua`, but makes our own file more of a mess, with more dependencies for arbitrary token/statement handling.

 ### room for improvment

-as noted above, the name is a bit of a misnomer, so this class should probably be split in two.

 pass 3 (expressions) should be an attempt to evaluate constants, and parsing should be moved to be part of pass 1.

-pass 4 (expansion) is really messy.

 looking back, the `new_statements` ordeal only seems necessary for the (poor) error handling it provides.

 the handling of statement tables could be made better.

+## Expander

+expands pseudo-instructions, including the inferrence of implied registers.

+pseudo-instructions are defined in `overrides.lua`. overrides act as extensions to the Expander class;
+they are passed Expander's `self`. this keeps boilerplate out of `overrides.lua`, but makes our own file more of a mess, with more dependencies for arbitrary token/statement handling.

+### room for improvment

+expansion is kinda messy.

 ## Expression